With Roe dead, some fear rollback of LGBTQ and other rights

 Still, a sharp increase in anti-LGBTQ rhetoric in the U.S. and opposition to some forms of birth control from some quarters on the right have advocates concerned that those rights are vulnerable.

-The court’s three most liberal members argued that the majority decision “breaches a core rule-of-law principle, designed to promote constancy in the law.”
+The court’s three most liberal members argued that the majority decision “breaches a core rule-of-law principle, designed to promote constancy in the law” and “places in jeopardy” other rights.

-“In doing all of that, it places in jeopardy other rights, from contraception to same-sex intimacy and marriage,” they said.
+At the White House, President Joe Biden pledged to do everything in his power to defend a woman’s right to have an abortion in states where it will be banned.
+He warned that the ruling could undermine rights to contraception and gay marriage: “This is an extreme and dangerous path.”

 Then there is Thomas’ concurring opinion, which Sarah Warbelow, legal director for the pro-LGBTQ-rights Human Rights Campaign, called an invitation for “stirring up fringe organizations, fringe politicians who want to harm the LGBTQ community.”